vanshika230/NLP/README.md

 Results:
 The training process shows a decreasing loss value, indicating that the model is learning the patterns in the data.
 After training, the model can be used to make predictions on the testing data.

+Interactive Web Interface:
+The web application is built using the Streamlit library, which provides a user-friendly interface for interacting with the model.
+Users can enter a stock ticker symbol in a text input field to retrieve the corresponding historical data and predictions.
+The descriptive statistics and visualizations are dynamically updated based on user input.

+Visualizations:
+The application presents two visualizations of the stock price data.
+Firstly, it displays a line chart comparing the closing price of the stock over time, along with the 100-day and 200-day moving averages.
+This chart helps users visualize the trends and patterns in the stock price data.
+Secondly, the application plots the original stock prices and the predicted stock prices on another line chart.
+This allows users to compare the actual prices with the model's predictions.